-Editor’s Note: For more information on experiment design, check out “Beyond A vs. B: How to get better results with better experiment design“, published on March 21, 2017.
+Editor’s Note: For more information on experiment design, check out “Beyond A vs. B: How to get better results with better experiment design“.

 Conversion Optimization using A/B testing has become standard practice at virtually every high-traffic online business today.
 But, not every company is achieving the best results.
 Most are far from reaching the 8-times ROI that the average WiderFunnel client experiences.

 So, why do some companies get great A/B test results while others end up disappointed?

 If your results are disappointing, it may not only be what you are testing – it is definitely how you are testing.
 While there are several factors for success, one of the most important to consider is Design of Experiments (DOE).
 DOE is rooted within statistical theory and defines how experiments are planned and analyzed.

 Be warned.
 This post will get a bit technical, but this is an important part of any high-performance conversion optimization practice — and it’s one of main reasons WiderFunnel’s Infinity Optimization Process continually outperforms other agencies.

 What is statistical theory and how can it help you?

 The best conversion optimization strategies are developed from statistical theory.
 Statistical theory was first established for academia.
 Professors, researchers and PhD students needed a way to prove their research was believable.
 Methods, or rules, for data collection, experiment creation, and data analysis had to be defined and regulated.
 Researchers began using proven methods for their experimentation to ensure their results and findings would be defensible from the rest of the community in their field.

 If you follow statistical theory for your conversion optimization, you will have centuries of academia behind you to ensure your data, and the insights that will influence the rest of your marketing decisions, are accurate and statistically significant.